 - If it is a clothing item that you are selling then try to use a mannequin if possible, as it looks more appealing to the buyer.

 - Use a wide-shot photo as your primary photo to give the buyer an overall outlook on the item.

 Add a suitable title in the title area.
 You have a limit of 40 characters here, try to be very specific of what exactly you are trying to sell.
 You can consider using abbreviations to define factors like size.

-In the description box provided try to include as many details of the item as you can.
+In the description box provided, try to include as many details about the item as you can.
 This could be the brand, color, model name, size ( add a size chart for better clarity ).
 Maybe you could also write a little review and say why you purchased the item and what you really liked about it.

 You can add up to 1000 characters for the description, so go bonkers and be as descriptive as possible!

 Select a category from the recommended list of categories.
 If you do not find an appropriate category then select others.
 You will also need to mention the brand and condition of the item.
 Try to be honest when you give these details so that the buyer knows exactly what he/she is investing in and also to avoid the return of the purchased item.

 Next, enter your Zip code so that the app can calculate the shipping details during any transaction.